Diagnosed with ovarian cancer in my twenties

 Under the care of Professor Martin Gore and Mr John Butler, I underwent 18 sessions of chemotherapy and seven hours of radical debulking surgery.
 I was expected to stay in hospital for three weeks after my operation, but I recovered really quickly and went home after six days.
 I went into remission and had maintenance treatment every three weeks.
 I recently had a small relapse, but thankfully it was all removed in surgery; I’m just coming to the end of six cycles of preventative chemotherapy and will then go onto a treatment called a PARP inhibitor.

 All the staff at The Royal Marsden are amazing, from the doctors to the lady who does the catering.
 Every nurse I’ve met has left a mark on me, and I don’t just mean at the site of my cannula!
-They make you feel like a person and not just a cancer patient – the care they give you is nothing short of incredible.
-They make you feel like a person and not just a cancer patient.”
+They make you feel like a person and not just a cancer patient – the care they give you is nothing short of incredible.”